binkley/modern-java-practices/README.md

 ### Try it

-After cloning this project on your machine:
+After cloning this project or a fork to your machine:

 ```shell
 $ ./gradlew build  # Local build experience